GameDevRafael/Virtual-Eco-System/README.md

 # EcoSim - Ecosystem Simulation

 This is my version of a virtual ecosystem simulation built in Java that models the dynamics of a natural environment where entities interact, evolve and adapt to seasonal changes and resource limitations.
-This project demonstrates the application of complex system modeling, agent-based simulation, and adaptive behavior, all structured with clean code principles, scalable design patterns, and Object-Oriented Programming (OOP).
+This project demonstrates the application of complex system modeling, agent-based simulation and adaptive behavior, all structured with clean code principles, scalable design patterns and Object-Oriented Programming (OOP).

 ## Project Highlights